Industrial Chemicals– Possible Carcinogen (IARC 2B)

-The main source of exposure to 1,2-dichloroethane for the general population is indoor air.
-1,2-Dichloroethane has rarely been detected in food and there is low potential for bioaccumulation.
-Exposure may also occur via consumption of contaminated water, but its fast evaporation from water into air decreases this risk.
+The main source of exposure to 1,2-dichloroethane for the general population is indoor air.[19,20] 1,2-Dichloroethane has rarely been detected in food and there is low potential for bioaccumulation.[20,21] Exposure may also occur by consuming contaminated water, but because 1,2-dichloroethane evaporates quickly from water into air, this risk is decreased.[3,20]

-Ambient air surveys conducted from 1988-1990 in 12 Canadian cities across 6 provinces found mean levels of 1,2-dichloroethane ranging from 0.07-0.28 µg/m3.
+Ambient air surveys conducted from 1988-1990 in 12 Canadian cities across six provinces found mean levels of 1,2-dichloroethane ranging from 0.07-0.28 µg/m3.
 The mean concentration of 1,2-dichloroethane from a 1991 national pilot study of residential indoor air (750 residences, 10 provinces) was 1.8 µg/m3.
+A more recent personal monitoring study conducted in 2005-2006 in Windsor, Ontario, found levels ranging from 0.080-0.265 µg/m3 indoors, and 0.034-0.046 µg/m3 outdoors.[g]
 Canadians' total daily intake of 1,2-dichloroethane has been estimated to be 0.43-0.70 µg/kg-body weight/day.

-No household products with 1,2-dichloroethane as an ingredient were listed in the U.S. Household Products Database.
+In the past, household products such as cleaning products, pesticides, and carpet/wallpaper glues contained 1,2-dichloroethane.[3,20] Currently, no household products in the U.S. Household Products Database were listed with 1,2-dichloroethane as an ingredient.
 A search of the National Pollutant Reporting Inventory (NPRI) yielded the following results on current potential for exposure to 1,2-dichloroethane in Canada: